mdurmus/weather-checker/README.md

 <img src="docs/images/city_added.webp" alt="Latitude longitude validation">

-### Added Arrival Date
+### Add Date of Arrival

-After entering the location information, the arrival date must be entered. ***Since I use the free version of the OpenWeather API, data is shared instantaneously, not according to the date data entered.***
+After entering the location information, the arrival date must be entered.

+***Since I use the free version of the OpenWeather API, data is shared instantaneously, not according to the date data entered.***

 <img src="docs/images/date.webp" alt="Trip date">